callsmusic/callsmusic2/README.md

-# Calls Music 2 — Telegram bot + userbot for streaming audio in group calls written in JavaScript
+# Calls Music 2 — Stream audio in Telegram calls using gramjs and tgcallsjs

 ## Requirements